 Get out and enjoy some incredible nature and hiking around Split.

-Split is not short of beaches.
-Here are but some of the best beaches in Split you can access by foot, Split public transportation or a ferry.
+Split is not short of spectacular beaches.
+Here are but some of the best Europe beaches you can find in Split accessible by foot, Split public transportation or a ferry.

 Relax and sunbathe, or swim, snorkel, dive, kayak, parasail, paddle board, cliff jump or more.

 Split Travel Tips